Academic Life

 The Director and Associate Director of the Accessibility Resource Office coordinate services and accommodations for students with disabilities who provide appropriate documentation.
 The office is located in Room 103 of the Academic Resource Center in Madeleva Hall.

-Office of Retention and First Year Experience
+Office of Retention Strategies

-Office for Student Success
+Office of Student Success (OSS)

 Pre-Professional Advising